Peace-Apple/Fast-Food-Fast/README.md

 This is a food service delivery app for a restaurant.

 ### Features
-a.
-Create user accounts that can signin/signout from the app.
+- Create user accounts that can signin/signout from the app.
-b.
-Client can place an order for food.
+- Client can place an order for food.
-c.
-Admin can get list of orders.
+- Admin can get list of orders.
-d.
-Admin can get a specific order.
+- Admin can get a specific order.
-e.
-Admin can update the status of an order.
+- Admin can update the status of an order.
-f.
-Client can get the menu.
+- Client can get the menu.
-g.
-Admin can add food option to the menu.
+- Admin can add food option to the menu.
-h.
-User can view the order history
+- User can view the order history

 ### Links